 After doing some map research, we had decided to take a somewhat different route to Santa Barbara from the Rush Creek Lodge, ie; we drove west on route 120 to Groveland and then turned south on route 49 through Mariposa.
 On the way to Mariposa, we passed through an area known as "Bear Valley" (not the ski resort) where the famous John C. Fremont used to own several gold mines.

 As you can see in these images, this part of California is desolate and the marker (State Highway 49 milepost 29.2) for the Fremont Fort marks the location where John C. Fremont built a fort to protect his gold mines.
 This part of California history is fascinating, click here to read the full story on Wikipedia.

 Click here to read the John C. Fremont Wikipedia Page, as this person was a very successful explorer & adventurer and was intensely active in California's history.

-Our original idea for breakfast was to have stopped in Groveland on route 120 before we turned south on route 49.
+Our original idea for breakfast was to stop in Groveland on route 120 before we turned south on route 49.
 However, we discovered that either we were there way too early, or COVID had closed everything up - so we kept driving until we got to Mariposa.

 As can be seen in these images, Mariposa is not a large town (population 1,186) but they have one of the best donut shops we've been to in a while!
 Donuts A-Go-Go has excellent coffee and a nice range of donuts and other pastries.
 The staff we interacted with were very nice and fun to talk to !